jairotgn/laravel-starter-api/README.md

 # laravel-starter-api

-This is a REST API for authentication.
+This is a REST API for authentication. <br />
 Built with laravel.

 ## Available routes